 Sometime point hunters have pretty good luck and find a few artifacts.
 Sometimes even a killer.
 Sometimes you find just broken pieces or only a few flakes.
 We never know when we will walk up on something new that may be an awesome find or new discovery.
 Or an extremely rare artifact.
 One of my favorite experiences was on a hunt with Rex Anderson and my son Jason.
 While walking down a small creek, we stopped on a rock bar.
 As we were standing there looking around at the rock bar, I looked down and noticed that Rex, who was standing beside me, was standing on a large flat piece of quartzite partially exposed in the sand.
 I said, Rex move over and let me pick up that point.
 He stepped aside and I picked up a massive creek stained Bascom point.
 On a return trip, Eddie Spears found it's twin at the same location.
 This location also produced a large Pickwick and a 6.5 In.
 Kirk and these three very large points are now in my collection.

-Recently I had an unexpected experience while looking for points in North Alabama.
+Recently I had an unanticipated experience while artifact hunting in North Alabama.
 Having walked and dug on a creek for 2 days finding nothing but chips, I was mentally preparing myself for another let down.
-It looked as if I would find nothing.
-Then, within 5 minutes I had discovered a cave at the base of a bluff with points lying at the entrance and many more under the surface of the cave floor.
-Wow, now that's a turn-around of luck.
+It appeared that the area in which I was searching was not going to produce any artifact finds.
+Then, within 5 minutes of preparing myself for a findless outing, I discovered a cave at the base of a bluff with points lying at the entrance and many more under the surface of the cave floor.
+Wow......what a turn-around of luck.
 I went from total let down to my greatest find to date when I was about to give up on this location for good.
+Read the full story of the North Alabama Cave site.

 There are huge quarry sites for Tallahatta quartzite in east central Mississippi and West central Alabama.
 Tallahatta stone is abundant in the rock strewn and hard bottomed streams and can be found in sizes from small pieces to larger boulders embedded in creek beds.
 Along the eroding creek banks thick layered outcroppings off Tallahatta quartzite can be seen and ancient quarry marks are visible where the ancient indians once quarried this stone for their tools.
 The stream beds here are a combination of sand, soapstone, hard clay bottom, limestone and sometimes even solid ledges of Tallahatta quartzite and usually not very deep.
 Many Paleo and Archaic points are found in the creeks beds of this area having been washed in long ago from flooding waters that sweep and erode the creek banks along which ancient camp sites were once located.
 With this abundance of lithic tool resource material, there is no limit to quality, quanity and the size of stone artifacts and tools that were produced by the ancient Indians who once lived in this area.
 The Pickwick point above is a 6.5 In.
 Tallahatta quartzite found recently in Choctaw county Alabama and is a fine example of the larger points found in the creeks of this area.
 If you've never handled one of these large Tallahatta points, you cannot imagine the size, weight and mass of these artifacts.